dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-`VideoPositionEventArgs` simply defines a `Position` property that can be set through its constructor.
+The `VideoPositionEventArgs` class defines a `Position` property that can be set through its constructor.
+This property represents the position at which video playback was started, been paused, or stopped.

-The final line in the `Play`, `Pause`, and `Stop` methods sends a command and associated data to the `VideoHandler`.
+The final line in the `Play`, `Pause`, and `Stop` methods sends a command and associated data to `VideoHandler`.
 The `CommandMapper` for `VideoHandler` maps command names to Actions that are executed when a command is received.
 For example, when `VideoHandler` receives the `PlayRequested` command, it executes its `MapPlayRequested` method.
-The advantage of this approach is that it enables native views to be decoupled from cross-platform controls, because the cross-platform control can send a command to its native views without referencing its handler, and the handler doesn't reference the cross-platform control.
+The advantage of this approach is that it enables native views to be decoupled from cross-platform controls, because the cross-platform control can send a command to its native view without referencing its handler, and the handler doesn't reference the cross-platform control.
 This removes the need for native views to subscribe to cross-platform control events.
-In addition, it allows for easy customisation because the command mapper can be modified by consumers without subclassing.
+In addition, it allows for easy customisation because the command mapper can be modified by cross-platform control consumers without subclassing.
 For more information about `CommandMapper`, see [Create the command mapper](create.md#create-the-command-mapper).

 The `MauiVideoPlayer` implementation on Android, iOS and Mac Catalyst, has `PlayRequested`, `PauseRequested`, and `StopRequested` methods that are executed in response to the `Video` control sending `PlayRequested`, `PauseRequested`, and `StopRequested` commands.
 Each method invokes a method on its native view to play, pause, or stop the video.
 For example, the following code shows the `PlayRequested`, `PauseRequested`, and `StopRequested` methods on iOS and Mac Catalyst: